Skip to content

 Does WebP transparency survive?

-In Faithful and Hybrid modes, yes — WebP's ALPH chunk (alpha plane per RFC 9649 §2.7.1.2) round-trips byte-exactly into the SVG <image> element data URL with alpha intact.
-In Posterize mode, the alpha channel is binarised: pixels below a transparency threshold are excluded from clustering and the resulting paths only cover the opaque regions.
+In Embed mode, yes — WebP's ALPH chunk (alpha plane per RFC 9649 §2.7.1.2) round-trips byte-exactly into the SVG `<image>` element data URL.
+In the tracing presets, transparent areas (pixels below the alpha threshold) are excluded from tracing.

 Is my file uploaded?